Israel – Belgium Tax Treaty

 In March 2024, Belgium officially announced the Royal Decree No. 2022041540, as published in the Belgian Official Gazette.
 This decree will take effect starting from 2025 and outlines two key provisions: Firstly, it specifies the implementation of a zero percent income tax rate on specific sources of income such as pension income, other replacement income, and unemployment income for taxpayers earning up to 10,160 euros (US$11,031).
 Additionally, it details an increase in the basic deduction from 236 euros (US$256) to 237 euros (US$257).

-Israel and Belgium take part in collaborative efforts in research and development, with companies from both nations collaborating on innovative projects.
-Their strong partnership exemplifies a commitment to fostering mutual progress and achieving shared goals on the international front.
+Israel and Belgium collaborate in research and development, with companies from both nations collaborating on innovative projects.
+Their strong partnership exemplifies a commitment to encouraging mutual progress and achieving shared goals from an international perspective.

 Details about the Embassy of Israel in Belgium